jnz/q3vm/README.md

 Data can be exchanged with the bytecode by the return value (result) and arguments to `VM_Call`.
 Here just a 12345 is passed to the bytecode.
-It is up to the `vmMain` function in the bytecode what to do with that 0.
-You can pass more (up to 11) optional arguments to the bytecode: e.g. `VM_Call(&vm, 0, 1, 2, 3, 4)`.
+It is up to the `vmMain` function in the bytecode what to do with that value.
+You can pass more (up to 12) optional arguments to the bytecode: e.g. `VM_Call(&vm, 0, 1, 2, 3, 4)`.

 The `sysCall` is a callback function that you define so that the interpreter